 Chatting for a few quick minutes between the screen door will boost everyone’s mood and bring some smiles to Halloween.
 If someone is uncomfortable with talking face-to-face, leave the goodies on the porch.
 The point is to make people happy.
 Get your kids involved in the planning process and ask them who they would like to visit and what they’d like to deliver.

 Instead of driving across town to deliver treats, you could also choose to reverse trick or treat in your own neighborhood.
 Give the neighbors a heads-up by posting about it in your neighborhood Facebook group or Nextdoor app.
 See if any other families want to join in on the giving.
-You may be surprised in how many people are looking for new creative ways to celebrate this year.
+You may be surprised at how many people are looking for new creative ways to celebrate.

 The easiest treat to pass out is obviously prepackaged candies and other similar goodies.
 If you are passing things out to close friends and family, baking and assembling little goody bags is a cute option.
 A quick Pinterest search of fall treats or Halloween treats will lead you in the right direction.
 Monster cookies, marshmallow ghosts, or dipping Oreos in melted orange candy melts to make pumpkins are all fun to make and easy for kids to help with.